autc04/Retro68/README.md

 containing textual resource descriptions and compiles them to binary resource files.

+### ConvertObj

+Reads a MPW 68K Object file (`*.o`) and converts it to input for the GNU assembler (`powerpc-apple-macos-as`).
+Well, as long as the .o file does not use global variables or non-local function calls.
+Used to import glue code from MPW's `Interface.o` library.

+### MakeAPPL

+Reads a FLAT executable as output by elf2flt and converts it to a MacBinary file containing a classic Macintosh application.
+The CMake setup for the sample programs no longer uses this, but rather uses Rez to generate the appropriate resources.

 ### PEFTools

+Tools supporting the Apple's PEF format, the Preferred Executable Format for PowerPC Macs.

-- `MakePEF`, a tool to convert xcoff files to Apple's PEF format.
+- `MakePEF`, a tool to convert xcoff files to PEF.
 - `MakeImport`, a tool to create an xcoff import stub library from a PEF-format library.

 ### prepare-headers.sh:

-Apply any necessary patches to Apple's headers; currently, this only modifies `ConditionalMacros.h`.
+Apply any necessary patches to Apple's headers.

 ### ImportLibraries